oshied/directord/docs/overview.md

 * Ephemeral mode, only retain cluster and job information so long as the server process is running.

+> If the datastore option is set to **memory**, the server will spawn a manager thread to facilitate the document store.

 * Persistent mode, datastore using external datastore; supported datastores
   are: Redis and File.
 The datastore option available in both config, or on the CLI and uses a standard RFC-1738 compatible string.
 This allows operators to